Auburn man burns deputy with Molotov cocktail, then dies in shed fire, authorities say

-A 41-year-old Auburn man is believed to have died after throwing a Molotov cocktail at sheriff’s deputies and then barricading himself inside a shed and setting fire to it from the inside.
+A 41-year-old Auburn man is believed to have died from smoke inhalation after throwing a Molotov cocktail at sheriff’s deputies Tuesday morning and barricading himself in a shed that then caught fire.

 About 10 a.m.
-Tuesday deputies were called to a house in the 33100 block of East Lake Holm Drive Southeast, near Auburn, after a neighbor reported that the man who lives there was “screaming at the top of his lungs,” King County Sheriff’s Office spokeswoman Cindi West said.
+Tuesday, deputies responded to a disturbance at a house in the 33100 block of East Lake Holm Drive Southeast, near Auburn, after a neighbor reported a man who lives there was “screaming at the top of his lungs,” King County sheriff’s spokeswoman Sgt.
+Cindi West said in a news release.

-Another call was received about 1 p.m. when a neighbor called police to complain that the man had thrown rocks at his house and broken the windshield of his car.
+Deputies returned to the house around 1 p.m.
+Tuesday after a neighbor called 911 to report that the same man had thrown rocks at his house and broken his car’s windshield, according to West.

-According to West, deputies said they had been called to the house many times in response to reports of threats and other disturbances.
+She noted that police have been called out to the man’s house numerous times due to threats, disturbances and mental-health complaints, the news release says.

 Most Read Stories